 SLD: Right, right.

 LS: So there just comes a point where you say, “If I’m going to do this, I have to devote myself to actually seeing what I have.”
-So I spent about a year working with my friend who is my assistant and also became the editor.
+So I spent about a year working with my friend who is my assistant and also became the editor while she was learning how to become an editor for books.
 She is a former student, Rebecca Shapass, and that was a breakthrough.
 A total breakthrough because instead of it just being my collection of material on my family it became another kind of story that both needed context and also didn’t need context.
 That became more of a story that people could enter without knowing every single detail.
 Because I was always wondering how much do people really need to know?
 How much do I have to flesh this out?

 SLD: The film is just over an hour but it felt like you covered quite a bit of ground in that 70-75 minutes.
 You can tell the editing was done extremely well.

 LS: I really didn’t want to do it just chronologically.